ShortArrow/notino/README.md

 # Notino

+Notify with Arduino built-in LED for hooks of Claude code.

 ## Summmary

 Notino is a tool that allows `claude code` to notify you when it is about to stop running, or when it has finished running.